Ahaif/Push_swap/README.md

 The stacks can be rotated, have their top two elements swapped, or be pushed onto each other, the full command list is as follows:

-Rotating commands
-RA - rotate stack A (send top number on stack to bottom) RB - rotate stack B (send top number on stack to bottom) RR - rotate both stack A and B at the same time
-RRA - counter-rotate stack A (send bottom number of stack to top) RRB - counter-rotate stack B (send bottom number of stack to top) RRR - counter-rotate stack A and stack B at the same time

-Swapping commands
-SA - swap top two numbers at top of stack A
-SB - swap top two numbers at top of stack B

-Pushing commands
-PA - push top element from stack A onto stack B
-PB - push stack B

 Learnings

 the stacks are created as double linked list, so I had to develop a strong grasp of list manipulation to managed both the sorting stacks, and also the linked-list stacks I used to mark the partitions.